-If a Healthcare Professional teaches at a scientific meeting or renders services to the sponsor, reasonable cash remuneration may be offered, whereas the offering of values in kind is prohibited by § 23 par.
-2 of the Advertising Order, and the offering of reimbursement of lost earnings is prohibited as per question 4.2 above.
+If a Healthcare Professional teaches at a scientific meeting or renders services to the sponsor, reasonable cash remuneration may be offered, whereas the offering of values in-kind and of reimbursement is prohibited by § 24 par.
+2 of the Advertising Order (reference is made to question 4.2 above).

-In addition, payment or reimbursement of direct expenses defrayed for meals, travelling, accommodation, etc., in connection with advertising for medicinal products or professional training related to medicinal products, as well as direct expenses defrayed to courses, congresses and other professionally relevant activities in which a Healthcare Professional participates or which a Healthcare Professional is hosting, is in principle authorised.
+However, payment or reimbursement of direct expenses defrayed for meals, travelling, accommodation, etc., in connection with advertising for medicinal products or professional training related to medicinal products, as well as direct expenses defrayed to courses, congresses and other professionally relevant activities in which a Healthcare Professional participates or which a Healthcare Professional is hosting, is in principle authorised.

-However, such expenses must be "reasonable" and must be offered solely to the extent relevant for the permitted advertising activity and solely in close connection with the same timingwise.
-In any event, the Healthcare Professional must observe the Agency guidelines Nos.
-9485 and 9257; see question 2.7 above.
+However, such expenses must be "reasonable" and must be offered solely to the extent relevant for the permitted advertising activity and solely in close connection with the same timing-wise.
+HCP remunerations cannot be made on the basis of loss of income or time consumption as such.
+The criterion is the arm's length value of the service provided.

-The companies must make sure that the financial support is used for the purpose intended, and - if the support is given to private individuals - that all expenses are accounted for.
+Companies must make sure that any financial support is used for the purpose intended, and - if the support is given to private individuals - that all expenses are accounted for.